Your Resume the Key to new Opportunities!!

 first.
 Your employment history is listed next.
 With this type of resume, you can

 highlight the skills you have that are relevant to the job you are applying for,

 and also provide the chronological work history that employers prefer.

-When writing you resume make sure to utilize clear measurable achievements.
+When writing your resume make sure to utilize clear measurable achievements.
 For example do not just say “increased hiring”, instead say “increased hiring 50%”.
 This not only states what you did, but gives a clear, measured, and quantifiable number that potential employees can wrap their arms around.
-Also remember when writing it in allot of cases it will end up in an “applicant tracking system” were it will be searched on.
-When it is searched for it will be searched for based on the buzz words that are appropriate for the job, so be sure you include them in your resume.
-This includes software, skills, attributes, and industry buzz words.
+Also, remember when writing it in allot of cases it will end up in an “applicant tracking system” where it will be searched on.
+When it is searched for it will be searched for based on the buzzwords that are appropriate for the job, so be sure you include them in your resume.
+This includes software, skills, attributes, and industry buzzwords.

 Also when writing your resume you need to use action words, when possible.
 Below are a few, not all, but a few action words you can use.

-A cover letter is a letter that introduces you more formally, announces you candidacy, and should provide some information that is not in your resume about how you qualify for the position.
+A cover letter is a letter that introduces you more formally, announces your candidacy, and should provide some information that is not in your resume about how you qualify for the position.

 Suggested cover letter layout: